jeroenpardon/skin.grid/README.md

 **To Kodi box sellers / streambox sellers, etc:**
 This means you are **not** allowed to sell products with Grid (pre)installed without my **prior written consent**!

-Any redistribution of this software (or modifications / derivatives of it) must include the original license files and an this readme unmodified.
+Any redistribution of this software (or modifications / derivatives of it) must include the original license files and an unmodified copy of [this readme](https://github.com/jeroenpardon/skin.grid/edit/master/README.md) file.

 ## Add-ons
 More info on the add-ons required and/or supported by Grid can be found [here](https://github.com/jeroenpardon/skin.grid/wiki/Download-&-Installation#addons).